lukaspalm/Skanetrafiken-DirectLogin/README.md

 # Skånetrafiken DirectLogin

-A script that will login to Skånetrafiken WiFi without needing to access their login portal, which is really slow and 50% of the time it does not show up.
+A script that will login to Skånetrafiken WiFi without needing to access their login portal.
+The portal is really slow and 50% of the time it does not show up.

 ## Installation